SubmarinerApp/Submariner/README.md

 * Searches can be performed from the playlist view.
 * Server playlists can be created from the playlist view.
 * Allow multiple items to be selected in searches.
+* HTTP POST is used when the server supports it, using OpenSubsonic extensions.
 * Fix the inspector alternating between modes when moving between playlist tracks.
 * Fix covers being deleted by the system on macOS 15.
 * Fix searches being ran twice.